haileyhoyat/celebrity-book-clubs-api/README.md

 To run this API on your own machine:
 1) clone the repo 'git clone https://github.com/haileyhoyat/celebrity-book-clubs-api.git'.
-2) Run the commands 'npm install && npm start'.
+2) Run the command 'npm install && npm start'.

 The API returns books from each book list in a json format.